Rubber Victorian jewelry? Yes indeed!

 Upon the death of Queen Victoria’s husband, Prince Albert, black jewelry became the height of fashion as the queen chose to wear black the rest of her life.
 Consequently, black jewelry was fashioned from a wide variety of materials.
 One of those materials was Vulcanite.

 Vulcanite is a substance formed by combining sulphur and India rubber, a natural rubber, and then heating - or vulcanizing - the mixture.
 It becomes a hard, black material, originally intended to take the place of ebony wood.
 Charles Goodyear is generally given credit for developing the process and his patent occurred in 1844.

 Vulcanite (sometimes called Ebonite) can be confused with other substances such as Gutta Percha, Jet, French Jet, or Bog Oak.
 It helps to know that Vulcanite is a molded material with rounded edges, not carved with sharp edges like Jet or French Jet.
-It can be polished to have a sheen, but the finish will always be more matte than Jet.
+It can be polished to have a matte sheen, but the finish will never be as glossy as Jet or French Jet.
 Bog Oak has growth lines since it is wood, but Vulcanite does not.

 |Victorian Vulcanite Lockets and Chains.
 Holly Sheen Collections.|

 |Victorian Vulcanite Pendants.
 Holly Sheen Collections.|